 Coral Cheltenham offer: Get £20 in free bets for the festival

 Cheltenham Festival 2023 has landed, as the highest-quality thoroughbred horses do battle.
-The action is already underway but there’s still time to get involved with this new customer sign up offer from Coral below.
+The action is almost underway but there’s still time to get involved with this new customer sign-up offer from Coral below.

 Click here for a £20 free bet on the Cheltenham Festival from Coral.